 An increasingly popular form of bidets is the spray attachment (Affiliate Link)

-For this type of bidet, you’re looking at an investment ranging from anywhere between $30 to $60 on average.
-If you’re looking to handle the installation yourself, getting a spray attachment bidet is the best option.
+For this type of bidet, you’re looking at an investment ranging from anywhere between $50 to $70 on average.
+If you’re looking to handle the installation yourself, getting a handheld sprayer is the best option.

 Depending on the size and type of unit you get, you can look at a varying installation cost.
 We’ll look at all the details later.

-Toilet attachment bidets (Affiliate Link) are becoming increasingly popular.
+Toilet attachment bidets are becoming increasingly popular.
 They’re a cost-effective and straightforward solution.
 You won’t be able to find a bathroom bidet smaller than this type.

 The design allows them to fit under any regular toilet seat.
 You’ll have to place the console somewhere close to the toilet to ensure a good fit.
 The console will allow you to change settings and the position of the bidet nozzle.

 The cost of the toilet attachment bidet depends on how many additional features it offers.
-You can look at an outlay between $40 to $100 on average.
+You can look at an outlay between $50 to $130 on average.
+(Affiliate Link)

 Toilet Seat Bidet

-You can find a basic model that starts at around $800 while the most expensive models retail for about $1500 to $2000.
+You can find a basic model that starts at around $800 while the most expensive models retail for about $2000 and all the way up to $8000 for the Toto Neorest NX1, dual-flush integrated bidet toilet combination.

 Bidet Installation Cost